hh79/gzdoomvr/README.md

 ## Default Controls

+You can switch your dominant hand using the "Handness" option.

-* A Button - Open Door / Switch
+* Dominant-Hand A Button - Open Door / Switch
-* B Button - Jump
+* Dominant-Hand B Button - Jump
-* Y Button - Toggle AutoMap
+* Off-Hand X(A) Button - Inventory use
-* X Button - Open main menu
+* Off-Hand Y(B) Button - Toggle AutoMap

-* Right-Hand Controller - Weapon orientation
+* Dominant-Hand Controller - Weapon orientation
-* Right-Hand Trigger - Fire Weapon
+* Dominant-Hand Trigger - Fire Weapon
-* Right-Hand Grip Button - Weapon change
+* Dominant-Hand Grip Button - Weapon change
-* Right-Hand Thumbstick - up/down Item change
+* Dominant-Hand Thumbstick - up/down Item change
-* Right-Hand Thumbstick click - Crouch
+* Dominant-Hand Thumbstick click - Crouch

-* Left-Hand Controller - Direction of movement (or if configured settings HMD direction is used)
+* Off-Hand Controller - Direction of movement (or if configured settings HMD direction is used)
-* Left-Hand Trigger - Alternate fire weapon
+* Off-Hand Trigger - Alternate fire weapon
-* Left-Hand Grip Button - Run
+* Off-Hand Grip Button - Run
-* Left-Hand Thumbstick click - Item use
+* Off-Hand Thumbstick click - Item use

 ## Mods
 There are some optional mods tested for using with this fork